lidofinance/docs/docs/guides/steth-integration-guide.md

 3) when any operation on the balance should be done, do it on shares balance;
 4) when users interact with stETH, convert shares balance back to stETH token balance.

-> Please note that 10% APR on shares balance and 10% APR on stETH token balance will ultimately result in different output values.
+Please note that 10% APR on shares balance and 10% APR on stETH token balance will ultimately result in different output values over time, because shares balance is stable, while stETH token balance changes eventually.

 If using the rebasable stETH token is not an option for your integration, it is recommended to use wstETH instead of stETH.
 See how it works [here](#wstETH).